App Store Ratings Scraper avatar

 App Store Ratings Scraper

-Get live Google Play and Apple App Store ratings, review counts, prices, categories, developers, icons, screenshots, and app metadata.
-Paste app URLs or IDs for a quick first run.
+Get Google Play and Apple App Store ratings, review counts, prices, categories, developers, icons, screenshots, and app metadata from app URLs or IDs.

 Pricing